 The stone that the builders rejected has become the cornerstone.
 This is the Lord's doing; it is marvelous in our eyes.

 The conventional wisdom has long maintained that the Mendelssohn fragments in Variation XIII are extraneous to Edward Elgar’s thematic Enigma.
 That impression seems justified as the Mendelssohn quotations originate from an entirely different work.
-However, a careful study of those fragments confirms the conventional wisdom overlooks an important key to resolving the Enigma Variations.
+However, a careful study of those fragments confirms that the conventional wisdom overlooks an important key to resolving the Enigma Variations.
 Years of research have uncovered at least eight cryptograms encased within those fragments:

 - “FAE” Cipher